Trump says SoftBank's Son increasing U.S. investment

 MT.
-PLEASANT, Wis. - U.S. President Donald Trump said on Thursday SoftBank Group Corp (9984.T) Chief Executive Masayoshi Son is increasing his investment in the United States to $72 billion, significantly more than the $50 billion he had previously pledged.
+PLEASANT, Wis., June 28 - U.S. President Donald Trump said on Thursday SoftBank Group Corp Chief Executive Masayoshi Son is increasing his investment in the United States to $72 billion, significantly more than the $50 billion he had previously pledged.

 “His $50 billion turned out to be $72 billion so far, he’s not finished yet,” Trump said, without providing details.

-Trump’s comments came at a groundbreaking ceremony in Wisconsin for a manufacturing facility for Foxconn (2317.TW), the world’s largest electronics contract manufacturer, attended by Son and Foxconn Chairman Terry Gou.
+Trump’s comments came at a groundbreaking ceremony in Wisconsin for a manufacturing facility for Foxconn, the world’s largest electronics contract manufacturer, attended by Son and Foxconn Chairman Terry Gou.

 Son made remarks at the event but did not reference the $72 billion figure.